Strange News from Another Star: Background

-These stories were written prior to and during the First World War and brought Hesse into conflict with supporters of the war, his country and its government.
+These stories were written before and during the First World War and brought Hesse into conflict with supporters of the war, his country and its government.
 Unlike his earlier works, these stories do not lend themselves to rational interpretation.
 They are essentially fairy tales dealing with dream worlds, the subconscious and magic.
 In these stories, Hesse challenged conventional intellectual life and the orthodoxy of the world.